gramener/gramex-guide/cache/README.md

         type: disk          # This is an on-disk cache
         path: $YAMLPATH/.cache  # Location of the disk cache directory
         size: 1000000000    # Allow ~1GB of data in the cache

+    distributed-cache:      # Define a name for the cache
+        type: redis         # This is a redis cache
+        path: localhost:6379:0 # Connection string for Redis instance
+        size: 1000000000   # Allow ~1GB of data in the cache
 ```

 Disk caches are based on the
 [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
 When the size
 limit is reached, the oldest items are discarded.

+Redis cache allows multiple gramex instances to cache objects in a Redis instance.
+Gramex `redis` cache is an implementation of [approximate LRU](https://redis.io/topics/lru-cache).
+When the size limit is reached, the oldest items are discarded.
+However, the size limit is set for
+redis instance and not for a specific DB.
+Hence avoid using same redis instance for caching and
+other uses.

 By default, Gramex provides a cache called `memory` that has a 500 MB in-memory
 cache based on [cachetools](http://pythonhosted.org/cachetools/).
 When the size